saleemo97/CCSEP/README.md

 - **Description**: User inputs are directly used in the MongoDB query, allowing attackers to inject query operators.
 - **Example Attack**: Inputting `{"$ne": ""}` as a password allows bypassing authentication checks.

+- **Crafting the Script**:
+  The script is designed to demonstrate the NoSQL injection vulnerability by directly incorporating user input into a MongoDB query without proper validation or sanitization.
+Here’s how it works:

+  1. **User Input Handling**: The application accepts user input for authentication (e.g., username and password) and directly uses this input in the MongoDB query.

+  2. **Query Construction**: The query is constructed as follows:
+     ```javascript
+     const user = await db.collection('users').findOne({ username: inputUsername, password: inputPassword });
+     ```

+  3. **Injection Point**: When an attacker inputs `{"$ne": ""}` as the password, the query effectively becomes:
+     ```javascript
+     const user = await db.collection('users').findOne({ username: 'attackerUsername', password: { "$ne": "" } });
+     ```

+  4. **Bypassing Authentication**: This query checks if the password is not equal to an empty string, which is always true for any existing user, thus allowing the attacker to bypass authentication checks.

+  5. **Mitigation**: To prevent such vulnerabilities, always validate and sanitize user inputs before using them in database queries.
+Consider using parameterized queries or ORM libraries that handle input safely.

 ### DOM-Based XSS